Sex/Intimacy Therapy in Seattle

 - Coping with the emotional toll that infertility and necessary treatments can cause

 The identified problem sometimes turns out not to be sexual in nature, instead stemming from other common struggles such as miscommunication, anxiety, depression, chronic illness, or relationship distress.
-I help with resources, education, exercises and discussion for the individual or couple and support the process with problem-solving and encouragement.
+We help with resources, education, exercises, and discussion for the individual or couple and support the process with problem-solving and encouragement.

 While treatment is uniquely tailored to the individual or couple with interventions that work on the problem, sex therapy is always based on established science-based approaches that have been helping men and women with sexual issues for many decades.

-Questions about sex therapy are common...please let me know if I can clarify anything for you!
+Questions about sex therapy are common...please let us know if we can clarify anything for you!